-You don’t often get the opportunity to drive one of the coolest roads in the world, and when you do it is important to seize it.
-The Chapman’s Peak Drive between Cape Town and Cape Point in South Africa is is one of those roads.
-I could go on and on about the views, but I’ll let the picture of the drive below do the talking while I write about the delectable squid of the Chapman’s Peak Hotel.
+You don’t often get the opportunity to drive on one of the coolest roads in the world, and when you do it is important to seize it.
+The Chapman’s Peak Drive between Cape Town and Cape Point in South Africa is one of those roads that offer breathtaking views of the Atlantic Ocean and the mountains.
+Along the way, you’ll find several restaurants where you can stop for a meal or a snack, but the one that stands out is the Chapman’s Peak Hotel, which is known for its delectable squid dish.
+I could go on and on about the mouth-watering food, but I’ll let the picture of the drive below do the talking.

 With a perfect view of the polluted, yet beautiful turquoise waters of Hout Bay.
 Yet, Chapman’s Peak Hotel is more famous for a little something on its menu: calamari.
 If you read my blog enough, you may have noticed a distinct lack of seafood.
 Yeah, I dabble, but I usually prefer terrestrial meat over the aquatic variety.
 Nonetheless, along with my glass of South African pinotage wine, by recommendation of a certain Zimbabwean cousin of mine we ordered a calamari appetizer and it was simply fantastic.